cloud-ark/firstmile/README.txt

 1) Sign up for a Google cloud account by visiting https://console.cloud.google.com
 2) In order to deploy an application on Google App Engine, you will need to first create a Google App Engine project from the GAE Console.
-   - Create a project and note down the Project ID.
+   - Create a project and note down the Project ID (Note that it is important to use Project ID and not the Project name).
 3) Deploy the application by navigating to the application folder and executing following command: lme app deploy --cloud google --service mysql